Scalable GANs with Transformers: Abstract

 \section{Abstract}

-Scalability has driven recent advances in generative modeling, yet its principles remain underexplored for adversarial learning.
-We investigate the scalability of Generative Adversarial Networks~(GANs) through two design choices that have proven to be effective in other types of generative models: training in a compact Variational Autoencoder latent space and adopting purely transformer-based generators and discriminators.
-Training in latent space enables efficient computation while preserving perceptual fidelity, and this efficiency pairs naturally with plain transformers, whose performance scales with computational budget.
-Building on these choices, we analyze failure modes that emerge when naively scaling GANs.
-Specifically, we find issues as underutilization of early layers in the generator and optimization instability as the network scales.
-Accordingly, we provide simple and scale-friendly solutions as lightweight intermediate supervision and width-aware learning-rate adjustment.
-Our experiments show that GAT, a purely transformer-based and latent-space GANs, can be easily trained reliably across a wide range of capacities~(S through XL).
-Moreover, GAT-XL/2 achieves state-of-the-art single-step, class-conditional generation performance~(FID of 2.96) on ImageNet-256 in just 40 epochs, 6$\times$ fewer epochs than strong baselines.
+Scalability has driven recent advances in generative modeling, yet it remains underexplored for adversarial learning.
+We study the scaling behavior of Generative Adversarial Networks through two design choices: training in a compact Variational Autoencoder latent space and using purely transformer-based generators and discriminators.
+While this setup is efficient and scales well with compute, naively scaling exposes failure modes; underutilization of early layers in the generator and increasing optimization instability.
+We address these issues with lightweight intermediate supervision and width-aware learning-rate adjustment.
+Our Generative Adversarial Transformers~(GAT) train reliably from small~(S) to extra-large~(XL) model sizes, and GAT-XL model achieves state-of-the-art single-step class-conditional generation on ImageNet at 256×256 resolution (FID of 2.18) in 60 epochs, requiring 4$\times$ fewer epochs than strong baselines.
+Project page: \href{https://hse1032.github.io/GAT}{https://hse1032.github.io/GAT}.